 Please Note: Students who take more than 12 courses at any level in the Mathematics Department, in addition to two prerequisite courses, must take more than the usual number of courses altogether in order to have at least 19 courses outside the department.

-Mathematics majors are required to take at least eight departmental courses in mathematics, four of which must be from the following list:
+Mathematics majors are required to take at least eight departmental courses in mathematics:

-- an additional four courses at the 300 level or higher; up to three of which may be cognate courses outside the mathematics department, with permission from the junior or senior advisers or departmental representative.
+In addition to the four core requirements, students must complete an additional four courses at the 300 level or higher, up to three of which may be cognate courses outside the mathematics department, with permission from the junior or senior advisers or departmental representative.

 The final choice of departmental courses is settled in consultation with the Advisors for Mathematics Majors during the spring term of the senior year.

 The formal independent work requirements in the mathematics department consist of a junior seminar and/or junior paper during each term of the junior year, and a senior thesis in the final year.